 Sonnet designed the Fusion Flex J3i to make maximum use of the space and connections inside the Mac Pro; constructed out of heavy-gauge aluminum, the J3i looks right at home inside the computer.
 Its vibration-absorbing 3.5-inch drive mounts reduce noise and enhance reliability.
 Mounting plates for 2.5-inch drives are included, so there’s no need to purchase separate pieces to use them.
 Custom power and data cables deliver a clean look to the installation.

 The Fusion Flex J3i makes it easy to move two 3.5-inch hard drives from your 2010 or 2012 Mac Pro into your 2019 Mac Pro, with no additional adapters or cables required.

 Over the last 3 months, editors have increasingly stepped away from the post house to cut, grade and finish from home.
 Unplugged from ultra-fast online storage, editors have felt the pain of small local drives and storage that isn’t up to the job of multi-channel RAW.
 The problem is real and becoming increasingly pressing: video resolution is increasing, with 4K and 6K cameras becoming common on the market, and more cameras offering 10-, 12- or 16-bit recording options.
-For a creative platform like DaVinci Resolve, this additional data is a godsend as it gives editors, colourists and compositors the flexibility to control the look with no creative boundaries.
+For a creative platform like Baselight, DaVinci Resolve or Adobe After Effectts, this additional data is a godsend as it gives editors, colourists and compositors the flexibility to control the look with no creative boundaries.